-During the charging process, the battery icon will blink.
-For a fully charged battery all segments of the battery icon will be filled.
+After charging, the battery status can be set to "full" (see Section 5.1 System/Settings/Battery below) For a fully charged battery all segments of the battery icon will be filled.

 Battery charge level is also shown in the diagnostic displays.